lupyuen/pinetime-rust-mynewt/README.md

 This `master` branch contains the firmware source code for PineTime Smart Watch with Apache Mynewt and Embedded Rust, with Wireless Firmware Updates, LVGL 7 (by embedding [`pinetime_lvgl_mynewt`](https://gitlab.com/lupyuen/pinetime_lvgl_mynewt)), Bluetooth LE Time Sync and Rust Watch Face.

+This branch no longer supports `druid` and `embedded-graphics`.
+Check out the older version in the [`pre-lvgl`](https://github.com/lupyuen/pinetime-rust-mynewt/tree/pre-lvgl) branch.

 Refer to the articles...

 1. [_PineTime doesn't run Linux...
 But that's OK!_](https://lupyuen.github.io/pinetime-rust-mynewt/articles/pinetime)